How to Make the Most of the South Island in Two Weeks (14 Days)

 Day 6 – Punakaiki to Franz Josef

-Drive Time: 3 Hours
+Drive time: 3 hours

 Things to Do in Franz Josef

-- Do one of New Zealand’s highest skydives over the glacier and the Southern Alps (on Viator, Tripadvisor, and Klook)
+- Do one of New Zealand’s highest skydives over the glacier and the Southern Alps with Skydive Franz Josef & Fox Glacier (more info on Viator and Klook)

-- Hike to the Franz Josef Terminal Face (1h30min one way)
+- Hike to the Franz Josef Terminal Face

 Accommodation in Franz Josef